mifikri/Car-Behavioral-Cloning/README.md

 In this project, I use a neural network to clone car driving behavior.
 It is a supervised regression problem between the car steering angles and the road images in front of a car.

-Those images were taken from three different camera angles (from the center, the left and the right of the car).
+Those images were taken from three different camera angles (the center, the left and the right of the car).

 The network is based on [The NVIDIA model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/), which has been proven to work in this problem domain.